10clouds/cyclejs-cookie/README.md

  `$sink` - driver assumes that sink$ is stream of [_cookie setter objects_](#cookie-setter-object). it interprete _cookie setter object_ and set new cookie (or delete if cookie value is undefined).

  Returning cookies observables functions object `{get(), all()}`.
- - `get(cookieName, onlyStartValue = false)` - returning stream of cookie `cookieName` changes, initiated by current cookie value.
-If `onlyStartValue` is set to true, it won't report cookie changes, only initial value.
+ - `get(cookieName)` - returning stream of cookie `cookieName` changes, initiated by current cookie value
- - `all(onlyStartValue = false)` - returning stream of all cookies object changes, initiated by starting cookies object.
-If `onlyStartValue` is set to true, it won't report cookies changes, only initial value.
+ - `all()` - returning stream of all cookies object changes, initiated by starting cookies object

 ## cookie setter object
  Driver assumes following objects on it $sink: